uesseu/ninwavelets/README.md

 | 50sec  | cupy        | 3.2sec   |
 | 50sec  | numpy       | 134sec   |

-I do not want to fight, and so, I do not write about other packages.
+I do not write about other packages.
-But when I tested, ninwavelets seemd to be extremely faster than other packages.
+But when I tested, ninwavelets seemd to be extremely faster.

 Did you think ninwavelet based on cuda seems to be extremely fast?
 **It is not true every time.** Throwing data into GPU takes much time.
-But when I compare it to other packages, it still seems to be extremely faster
+But when I compare it to other packages, it still seems to be faster
 even if numpy backend was used.
-And so, I think, ninwavelet is totally, fast.
+And so, I think, ninwavelet is totally, very very fast.
-Ninwavelets is much more simple now, and so,
+Ninwavelets is much more simple package now, and so,
 perhaps, it has less functions than other packages.

+## Why is it so fast?

+You may think, this package performs strange calculation.
+But what I have done is just adjusting bottle necks.
+Coding wavelet transform itself is not difficult.
+But there is some way to write fast code using numpy or cupy.
+Fast code should skip no purpose calculation.
+This package skips calculation as much as possible.
+Furthur more, transfering data into GPU takes much time.
+I just adjusted the bottle necks carefully.

 ## Method